 The Registration Fee of £100 covers administration and assessment.
 It is not returnable.

 The Deposit of £500 is due as confirmation of parental intention before a child finally joins the school.
 This is held until the pupil leaves and returned at the end of their final term.
 It is not returned in any other way.
 Please note that if a pupil leaves at the end of Nursery and does not join Reception, the deposit is not returnable.

 Damage and loss to school property.
 Where damage is caused to School property through a pupil’s negligence or wanton behaviour, or where School belongings, such as textbooks, are lost by a pupil, the parents’ account will be charged with the full cost of repair or replacement.

 Withdrawal and notice.
 In accordance with the Parent Contract a full term’s notice is required before the premature removal of a child and in default of such notice a full term’s fees will be charged.
 This applies all to pupils at the school and Nursery.
 Notice must be in writing or email on or before the first day of term and is a contractual obligation which the Headmaster is not at liberty to waive.
-The School do not offer any "rolling notice" provision.
+The School does not offer any "rolling notice" provision.
 The responsibility of a full term’s fees is incurred the moment a place is accepted in which case notice of withdrawal must reach the School not later than the first day of the term prior to that in which the pupil was to enter.

 The Headmaster has the right, should he consider circumstances warrant such action, to require the immediate removal of a pupil.
 In this event, no claim shall arise for the remission or return of any portion of fees for that term.

 Rebate of fees for absence from school is not given and parents should enrol in the School Fees Refund Scheme.
 Full details of this scheme is sent to parents when their children first join the School.
 It is the Parents’ duty to ensure that all pupils’ property is fully insured when at School.